charleskorn/stm32f4-project-template/README.md

 This is a project template for the [STM32F4 Discovery board](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF252419), a development and evaluation board for a popular ARM microcontroller.

-It should also be able to be adapted for use with any microcontroller from the STM32F4 series.
+It should also be able to be adapted for use with any microcontroller from the STM32F4 series, although you may need to alter some configuration options.

 It contains: